 Bringing Luggage on a Cruise - The Basics

 First know that you can easily fit all of your cruise luggage into two categories: carry-on and checked.
 Cruise lines make this distinction quite easy - if you plan to carry a bag on with you (which means you'll be holding onto it until your room is ready) it's a carry-on.
 Simple stuff, huh?
 Any of your bags you wish to leave at the curb at check in, and not see again until later on your embarkation day are checked bags.
 You should know however, that beyond the obvious (keep valuables and breakables in your carry-on), any alcohol you're bringing onboard (in accordance with cruise line policies - here are our thoughts on bringing alcohol onboard) should be hand-carried or placed in a carry-on bag.
 You should also carry on anything you'll need the first few hours of your cruise, such as medications, a change of clothes.
 In fact, this is one of our 12 embarkation day tips.
+Sometimes less is more, and we have a list of things you should bring on your cruise that will save you money, and potentially space.

 How Many Bags of Each Type Can I Bring?